Mahi-KK/Errix_Sovereign-Persona-Sentinel-SPS-/README.md

 _____________________________________________________________________________________________________________________________________________________________________________________________

 # Imortant Step:
-  Configure .env with your API key before running
+  Configure .env with your API key before running,
   Get your key: https://aistudio.google.com/app/api-keys (Copy and Paste the key into the .env file in the backend folder)